UTS-eResearch/datacrate/README.md

 "The [VIVO] ontology represents researchers in the context of their experience, outputs, interests, accomplishments, and associated institutions." - it is a designed for discovering information about researchers.
 It does not cover all the metadata one might want about research outputs, but we have drawn on it for

-The[PROV] ontology has been used to describe research activities, but its data model is too complicated for simple data modelling.
-It does not allow us to express Some entity *created* this file. in [Prov] activities create files.
+The [PROV] ontology has been used to describe research activities, but its data model is too complicated for simple data modelling.
+It does not allow us to express Some entity *created* this file.
+In [Prov] activities create files.
 It is not practical to model every authoring relationship with an intermediate act of creation.